gromacs/gromacs/docs/install-guide/index.rst

 Mac with a range of compilers and libraries for a range of our configuration options.
-Every commit in our git source code repository is currently tested on x86 with a number of gcc versions ranging from 5.1 through 8.1, version 19 of the Intel compiler, and Clang versions 3.6 through 7.
-For this, we use a variety of GNU/Linux flavors and versions as well as recent versions of Windows.
-Under Windows, we test both MSVC 2017 and version 16 of the Intel compiler.
+Every commit in our git source code repository is currently tested on x86 with a number of gcc versions ranging from 5.1 through 9.1, version 19 of the Intel compiler, and Clang versions 3.6 through 8.
+For this, we use a variety of GNU/Linux flavors and versions as well as Windows (where we test only MSVC 2017).
 Other compiler, library, and OS versions are tested less frequently.
 For details, you can
 have a look at the `continuous integration server used by GROMACS`_, which runs Jenkins_.

-We test irregularly on ARM v7, ARM v8, Cray, Fujitsu PRIMEHPC, Power8, Google Native Client and other environments, and with other compilers and compiler versions, too.
+We test irregularly on ARM v7, ARM v8, Cray, Fujitsu PRIMEHPC, Power8, Power9,
+Google Native Client and other environments, and with other compilers and compiler versions, too.